yotann/bcdb/docs/memodb/json.md

 The MemoDB server will produce deterministic JSON for a given Node, using the following rules:

-- No unnecessary whitespace will be used.
+- No whitespace will be used between tokens.
 - Object elements will be in the same order that would be used for deterministically encoded CBOR.
 That is, shorter names come before longer ones, and names with the same length are ordered lexicographically.
 - Strings will be formatted according to [RFC 8785].
+- Integers will be formatted the obvious way.
-- Floats will be formatted in an unspecified but deterministic manner.
+- Floats will be formatted according to [ECMAScript Number::toString], except that negative zero will become `-0`.

 #### Rationale